iann838/Pyot/docs/src/core/celery.md

 # Celery

-Celery is Task Queue for scheduling tasks and workloads.
+Celery is a Task Queue for scheduling tasks and workloads.

 You probably don't need celery for concurrency, since the Pyot itself gives you high concurrency.
-In most scenario you will need celery for distributing work across processes or machines, which in Python it can become tricky with `multiprocessing` and periodic tasks that can also get tricky with normal cronjobs.
+In most scenarios you will need celery for distributing work across multiple processes or machines, which in Python it can become tricky with `multiprocessing` and periodic tasks that can also get tricky with normal cronjobs.

 Example usage:
 * Run a task every day at 4 AM.
 * Run multiple CPU intense tasks at the same time in a multicore machine
-* Run the same task in multiple machines.
+* Run the same task on multiple machines.

 Celery itself supports Django.